xray-forge/xray-16-types/README.md

 ## 🗻 Docs

-Types documentation can be checked [here](https://stalker-xrts.github.io/xray-16-types/modules.html).
+Types documentation can be checked [here](https://xray-forge.github.io/xray-16-types/modules.html).

 ## 🧱 Usage

-Types are used with [xrts template](https://github.com/stalker-xrts/stalker-xrts-template) and are heavy part of it.
+Types are used with [xrf template](https://github.com/xray-forge/stalker-xrf-template) and are heavy part of it.

 ## 🎮 Updating types